Qazeer/InfoSec-Notes/General/Shells.md

 xc <HOSTNAME | IP> <PORT>
 ```

-Once a session has been established throug `xc`, the following notable commands
+Once a session has been established through `xc`, the following notable
-are supported:
+commands are supported:

 ```
 # Linux / Windows common commands.